 Yes.
-The ramps are custom designed to fit the height of your step.
+The ramps are custom designed to fit the height of your step (up to a maximum of 7").
 They are made of wood, are lightweight, treated with high-grade exterior paint with a non-slip additive, and come with two rope handles so they can be easily transported.
 An average sized ramp weighs around 30lbs.
 Our ramps are made to have a 1:6 rise to run slope ratio, so for every 1” of step height the ramp design length increases by 6”.
 Our design has gone through years of trial and error and results in a ramp that most find easy to manage and use.

 Yes.
 This is a portable ramp, and as such, you do not need a permit as you would for a fixed ramp.
 The ramp is not intended to be a permanent implement, and should only be used when required.
 When in use, the ramp should be level and flush against the step with no gaps present.
 When the ramp is not in use, it should be stored in a safe location.
 Business owners take on the responsibility and any risk associated with using the ramp, they sign a waiver agreeing to use it on a request basis.
 StopGap will provide you with a small window sign, so that anyone requiring the ramp will know that you have one available, and they can request it.
 Similarly, business owners agree to not leave it out on the sidewalk in front of their storefront when not being used under their supervision.